 While the future stirs some anxiety, our childlike faith in progress and the superpowers of science and technology comfort us.
 Technology is the new opiate that Science gave us to dull the pain, to veil the chaos, to soothe us into opiate dreams of decadent wonder.

-It will all be okay, our Lord and Savior S&T will save us, all will be right in the world.
+It will be okay, our Lord and Savior S&T will save us, and all will be right in the world.
 Progress will win, trust me.
 We'll finally conquer both the evils in our base nature and the cold world that birthed us into such animal squalor.
 We're better than that!

 Resistance is futile.

 We spend our time worshiping the new Trinity and we love it.
 True believers may pray to the God of Abraham for a cure to a wasting disease, but they'll take advantage of the magic our modern shamans of medicine provide.
 Antibiotics and vaccines, not prayer, are what we put our faith in now.
-Our wisdom no longer comes from the Ecclesiastes or the Bhagavad Gita, but from memes and self-help books.
+Our wisdom no longer comes from the Ecclesiastes or the Bhagavad Gita, but from inspirational online memes and self-help books.
 The future belongs to this new Trinity.
 Our new gods serve us, and we serve them.
 The symbiosis is complete.

 You know I'm right.